brightspot/react-examples/headless-preview/README.md

 ## Using the example application
 Make sure you have your front-end application running so you can see how the Preview Panel in Brightspot updates real-time.

-Publish a Course content item in Brightspot.
+Publish a **Course** content item in Brightspot.
 Make sure to enter a title; the rest of the fields are optional.
-You can see your content updating in the preview as you are inputting content.
+You can see your content updating in the preview as you are inputting text.

 ## How everything works
 Brightspot gives you the power to customize Brightspot, add new classes, create endpoints, and much more with JS Classes.
 One helpful feature Brightspot provides is a Preview Panel when you are creating content.